pouya-abbassi/gold-price/README.md

 # gold-price

-This application helps you get current gold price (in Rials/10) from these gold dealers.
+This application helps you get current gold price (in Rials/10) from these gold dealers:
   - talanews.com
   - iranshemsh.com
   - parsisgold.com